felixhaidle/spice-nf/README.md

 The pipeline is roughly divided into the following steps:

-- Download peptide sequences and annotation files from [ENSEMBL](https://www.ensembl.org/index.html) for the target organism.
+- Download peptide sequences and annotation files and fetch species metadata from [ENSEMBL](https://www.ensembl.org/index.html) for the target organism.
-- Initialize the SPICE library structure and fetch species metadata from [ENSEMBL](https://www.ensembl.org/index.html).
+- Initialize the SPICE library structure [ENSEMBL](https://www.ensembl.org/index.html).
 - Annotate the peptide sequences using [fas.doAnno](https://doi.org/10.1093/bioinformatics/btad226).
 - Restructure the annotated sequences in preparation for FAS scoring.
-- Order FAS scoring by estimating run time for each gene by using [fas.calcComplexity](https://doi.org/10.1093/bioinformatics/btad226).
+- Order FAS scoring by estimating run time for each protein pairing by using [fas.calcComplexity](https://doi.org/10.1093/bioinformatics/btad226).
+- Group protein pairings into a user specified amount of partitions to reduce the amount of processes (optional).
 - Perform FAS scoring using [fas.run](https://doi.org/10.1093/bioinformatics/btad226).
 - Merge the resulting FAS scores into the final library structure.
+- Emit the created library in to the target directory

 ## Usage